modera/foundation/UPGRADE-2.x.md

 # UPGRADE GUIDE, 2.x

+## 2.53.0 (08.12.16)

+* In scope of MPFE-852 a DI service `modera_server_crud.persistence.default_handler` has been renamed to `modera_server_crud.persistence.doctrine_handler`, the service references now deprecated DoctrinePersistenceHandler.
+A new service `modera_server_crud.persistence.doctrine_registry_handler` is added which you should start using now, the AbstractCrudController class has also been updated to start using `doctrine_registry_handler` instead.

 ## 2.52.0 (19.09.2016)

 * In scope of MPFE-929 (see changelog file) new properties were added to StoredFile entity, database schema update is